Celiamf/children-rights/README.md

 # Children's Rights web app

 This is a collaborative project aimed to contribute improving the life of children who have migrated to Spain alone.
-These children usually lack access to information about their rights and how to defend themselves when these are violated.
+These children often lack access to information about their rights and how to defend themselves when these are violated.

 ## The project’s goal